anonymized-datascientist/Leveraging-Change-Information/README.md

-ASE #396 How Useful is Code Change Information for Fault Localization in Continuous Integrating?
+ASE #396 How Useful is Code Change Information for Fault Localization in Continuous Integration?

 Leveraging-Change-Information is a fault dataset that contains 193 real world faults with the goal of studying fault localization in the CI context.